 West Palm Beach Prescription Drug Fraud and Doctor Shopping Attorney David W. Olson

 Just a few years ago Florida was known as the pill mill capital of the world.
 This developed over a period of years, particularly from the 1990’s until about 2011 and 2012.
 At one point there were hundreds of pain clinics in the South Florida area alone.
 An enormous amount of narcotic medication was prescribed and sold directly from doctors’ offices.
-As a result, many innocent people became addicted to painkillers and other highly addictive medication.
+As a result, many innocent people became addicted to painkillers and other highly addictive medications.

 Most of the pain management clinics were closed after new laws were passed that prohibited the sale of drugs from doctors’ offices.
 Many doctors lost their medical licenses and some were prosecuted for allegedly violating prescription and trafficking laws.
 However, those who suffered the most were the abandoned addicted patients.
 For one reason or another, many could not find new doctors.
 As a result, some patients resorted to obtaining medication wherever they could find it – family, friends, strangers, dealers, etc. As well, other former patients resorted to obtaining medication through prescription fraud.